segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

-## HubSpot Personas Details
+## HubSpot Engage Details

-- **Personas Destination type**: Event Method (data is delivered to this Destination one-by-one on a realtime basis)
+- **Engage Destination type**: Event Method (data is delivered to this Destination one-by-one on a realtime basis)
 - **Traits and Audiences created by**: Identify calls add and update traits and audiences as traits on the user, Track calls send events for `Audience Entered` and `Audience Exited`.
-- **Must create audience_name field before Personas can update those values?**: Yes, you must manually create Contact properties in Hubspot before you send Custom Traits or Audiences.
+- **Must create audience_name field before Engage can update those values?**: Yes, you must manually create Contact properties in Hubspot before you send Custom Traits or Audiences.
 - **Audience appears as**: A prose-text version of the audience name (for example, `Order Completed 30 Days: Yes`) where `Yes` indicates that the user is in the audience.
 - **Destination rate limit**: Yes.
 HubSpot's rate limit depends on what account tier you have in HubSpot, but is *usually* 100 calls per ten seconds, or 10 per second.
 - **Lookback window allowed**: Unlimited